tcelovsky/rails-api-js-project/NOTES.md

 deleteButton.addEventListener('click', this.deleteListItem.bind(this))
 ```

-Add the following to ListItem calss within listItem.js:
+Add the following to ListItem class within listItem.js:

 ```
 deleteListItem(e) {